 Indication / Therapeutic Uses of Dashmula

-Dashmula is especially effective in inflammatory conditions in body or Vata Roga.
-It is given in form of decoction in osteoarthritis, rheumatism, arthritis, joint pain and swelling, after delivery, and chikungunya.
+Dashmula is especially effective in inflammatory conditions in the body or Vata Roga.
+It is given in the form of decoction in osteoarthritis, rheumatism, arthritis, joint pain and swelling, after delivery, and chikungunya.

 - Arthritis, Osteoporosis, Gout

 - Diseases supposed to be caused by the derangement of all the humors